 - Burns and his wife, Gracie Allen, continued to play that they were single, even years after they were married; declining ratings prompted him to "update" the act on the air.
 He said later, "We were the only couple on radio who got married because we had to".

-- He was awarded three stars on the Hollywood Walk of Fame: one for Live Theatre at 6672 Hollywood Blvd., one for Motion Pictures at 1639 Vine St. and one for Television at 6510 Hollywood Blvd.
+- Burns was awarded three stars on the Hollywood Walk of Fame: one for Live Theatre at 6672 Hollywood Blvd., one for Motion Pictures at 1639 Vine St. and one for Television at 6510 Hollywood Blvd.

-- His first marriage was in name only.
+- Burns' first marriage was in name only.
 In the early 1920s he was doing a ballroom dancing act with Hannah Siegel, and they were offered a 36-week contract to go out on the road.
-When her father objected to her traveling with a young man outside the bonds of matrimony, George and Hannah got married so as not to turn down the offer.
+When her father objected to her traveling with a young man outside the bonds of matrimony, he and Hannah got married so as not to turn down the offer.
 When they returned from their three-month engagement, they divorced.

 - In the beginning of their partnership, Gracie Allen played the straight character and Burns had the funny lines.
 When he realized that Gracie got more laughs than he did, he switched their roles.

-- Best friends with fellow comedian Jack Benny, who also served as best man at the wedding of Burns and his wife, Gracie Allen.
-Burns loved playing practical jokes on Benny almost as much as he did watching Benny laugh when he realized that Burns had fooled him once again, and then both fall down on the floor and pound it with his fists while still laughing.
+- Burns was best friends with fellow comedian Jack Benny, who also served as his best man at his wedding to Gracie Allen.
+Burns also loved playing practical jokes on Benny almost as much as he did watching Benny laugh when he realized that Burns had fooled him yet again, and then both fall down on the floor and pound it with his fists while still laughing.

 - Although Gracie Allen was in love with another man when they first met, Burns carried a ring in his pocket until she finally agreed to marry him.